Dasa: Aryan-Dasa conflict

+Asko Parpola identifies the Dasyus with the Bactria–Margiana Archaeological Complex (BMAC) and states that term Dasyu might originate from the word Daha which was originally a noun meaning a "male person, man or a hero", and is connected to the Old Iranian language word dahyu.
+He identifies Tripura with the BMAC settlements like Dashly-3 in northern Afghanistan which had forts with three concentric walls, a tradition which survived in Bactria until Achaemenid times.
+In addition, he states that the description of Rig Veda about the Aryans always losing to the Asuras who had forts in the earlier part of the text was due to them encountering the forts of the BMAC.
+The Rig Veda also describes the opulence and power of the Dasyus, who defend their cattle with sharp weapons, horses and chariots.
+Parpola identifies with the riches of the BMAC and their finely decorated weapons.
+In addition, the statement of Rig Veda about Dasas worshipping Asuras who were later worshipped in Zorastarianism, with the foremost being Varuna who had a counterpart in Ahura Mazda, and Mitra-Varuna corresponding to Mithra-Ahura.
+Based on Rig Vedic hymns, Parpola states that Aryans adopted some of the Asuras as gods to please their new Dasyu subjects, and the attestation of both Indra and Varuna in the Mitanni oath of 1380 BCE shows that amalgamation of Aryans and Dasas happened before the former migrated to South Asia.

 Later Vedic texts

-The three words Dasa, Dasyu and Asura (danav) are used interchangeably in almost identical verses that are repeated in different Vedic texts, such as the Rig Veda, the Saunaka recension of Atharva veda, the Paippalada Samhita of the Atharva Veda and the Brahmanas text in various Vedas.
+The three words Dasa, Dasyu and Asura are used interchangeably in almost identical verses that are repeated in different Vedic texts, such as the Rig Veda, the Saunaka recension of Atharva Veda, the Paippalada Samhita of the Atharva Veda and the Brahmanas text in various Vedas.
 Such comparative study has led scholars to interpret Dasa and Dasyu may have been a synonym of Asura (demons or evil forces, sometimes simply lords with special knowledge and magical powers) of later Vedic texts.

 Sharma states that the word dasa occurs in Aitareya and Gopatha Brahmanas, but not in the sense of a slave.